jonathanreveille/ayomi_django/README.md

 - Open your browser and go to : **localhost:8000/**
 - Go to localhost:8000 on your favorite browser

-#### Tests
-All the tests are under the directory tests of the project
-1) To start the test : pytest
-2) To have coverage with missing lines : coverage report -m

 #### Environment variables
-You need to create a .env file at the root of the project and complete the environment variables that are required in global settings
+You need to create a .env file at the root of the project and complete the environment variables that are required in global settings.
+You should put your own values for the following environment variables :
+* DB_NAME="zzzz"
+* DB_USER="yyyy"
+* DB_PASS="xxxx"

 ## Launch with docker-compose for local development
-If you use Docker and containers, there is a docker-compose file that is configured at the root of the project.
+If you use Docker, there is a dockerfile and also a  docker-compose file that is configured at the root of the project.
 Make sure you create the database with your own credentials.

 You will need to create a file named 'local_settings.py' in the directory core.
+It will help you to have another DATABASE setting for your container, without polluting your django settings.
-And add this piece of code to connect your database for your docker-compose :
+You should then  add this piece of code to connect your database for your docker-compose :

 ````python
 DATABASES = {